FistOfTheNorthStar/ale_air/README.md

 Then you can just use the results

     air_results.status              -- will return "ok" or "error" air_results.message             -- what kind of error occured air_results.location            -- the measurement station location
     air_results.quality             -- Air Quality Index scale as defined by the US-EPA 2016 air_results.time_measured       -- time of measurement
     air_results.danger_level        -- level
-    air_results.irc_string    -- Ready string with all the info for IRC for example
+    air_results.descriptive_text    -- Ready string with all the info for IRC for example
 ## Development

 Install on locally and start developing.